City Palace, Jaipur: Entrance gates

 The Udai Pol near Jaleb chowk, the Virendra Pol near Jantar Mantar, and the Tripolia (three pols or gates) are the three main entry gates of the City Palace.
 The Tripolia gate is reserved for the entry of the royal family into the palace.
 Common people and visitors can enter the place complex only through the Udai Pol and the Virendra Pol.
 The Udai Pol leads to the Sabha Niwas (the Diwan-e-Aam or hall of public audience) through a series of tight dog-leg turns.
 The Virendra Pol leads to the Mubarak Mahal courtyard, which in turn is connected to the Sarvato Bhadra (the Diwan-e-Khas) through the Rajendra Pol.
 The gateways were built at different times across the 18th, 19th and 20th centuries and are richly decorated in the contemporary architectural styles prevalent at the time.

 Sabha Niwas (Diwan-e-Aam)

-Modeled on the lines of a Mughal hall of audience, the Diwan-e-Aam, the Sabha Niwas, is a hall of the public audience.
+Modeled on the lines of a Rajput hall of audience, the Diwan-e-Aam, the Sabha Niwas, is a hall of the public audience.
 It has multiple cusped arches supported by marble columns and a beautifully painted plaster ceiling.
 The jalis on the southern end of the hall would have been used by women to oversee the proceedings in the hall, and facilitated their involvement in the outside world, while following the purdah.